A free fermions in disguise model with claws: Conclusion

 We also attempted to factorize the transfer matrix for the general case but did not succeed.
 This remains an open problem.

 In future work, it would be interesting to prove the free fermionic nature of other circuits presented in \cite{sajat-floquet}, and eventually to develop a more general theory for such circuits.

 An even more challenging task is to derive sufficient conditions for free fermionic solvability when the standard conditions of \cite{fermions-behind-the-disguise,unified-graph-th} are not applicable.
 The present model and \cite{sajat-FP-model} are examples where special algebraic relations guarantee integrability.
-It would be desirable to uncover similar examples or to develop a general theory for this problem.

-To our knowledge, this is the first example of free fermions in disguise with both claws and even holes simultaneously.
+In our model, once the central even-hole elements are gauged out, the Hamiltonian can be expressed within Fendley's original FFD algebra~\cite{fendley-fermions-in-disguise}.
+In this sense, the problem reduces to a ``minimal'' frustration graph in that algebra, now realized through multibody interactions and through algebraic relations among the coupling constants that resolve the claw obstruction.
+It would be desirable to develop a general theory in which further even-hole-free and claw-free graphs arise as minimal frustration graphs under such reductions.